raghavsaboo/docs.raghavsaboo.com/docs/Technical/Distributed Systems Design/index.md

 ## Key Requirements for Data Intensive Applications

-### Reliability

-- Fault tolerance
+=== "Reliability"

+    - **Fault Tolerance** - a single node failure does not result in system failure
     - No un-authorized access
     - Chaos testing
-- Full machine failures
-- Bugs - Automating tests
+    - Automating tests for bugs
     - Staging/Testing environment
-- Quickly roll-back
+    - Ability to quickly roll-back

-### Scalability

-- Handle higher traffic volume
+=== "Scalability"

+    - **Horizontal** - by adding more storage and compute nodes
+    - **Vertically** - Using more powerful machines
     - Meeting traffic load with peak number of reads, writes and simultaneous users
-- Capacity planning
+    - Requires capacity planning with anticipated Latency and Throughput estimates
-- Response time vs throughput
-- End user response = server response time + network response time
+    - End user response is measured as the server response time + network response time
-- 90th, 95th Percentile Service Level Objectives (SLOs) / Service Level Agreements (SLAs)
+    - 90th, 95th, 99th Percentile Service Level Objectives (SLOs) / Service Level Agreements (SLAs) are established
-- Scaling
-  - up (more powerful machine)
-  - out (distributed over many smaller machines)

-### Maintainability

-- Add new people to work
-- Productivity
+=== "Maintainability"

-- Operable: Configurable and testable
+    - Operable: Configurable and Testable
     - Simple: Easy to understand and ramp up
     - Evolveable: Easy to change